OndrejPetrzilka/Rock.Collections/README.md

 ## How to use
 * Download the files and add it to your project
-* Or download whole shared project and that to your project
+* Or download whole project and that to your project

 ## Future
 * Range enumerators/readers for OrderedDictionary, SortedSet